 Fireplace mantels are often the focal point of the rooms they reside in.
 Learn how to make the most of them with these fireplace mantel ideas.
 Like with any display, a mantel display needs a certain amount of balance and proportion.
 Don't just randomly place items.
 No matter what you put on it, keep these tips in mind.

 - Use items of different shapes and sizes.
 Start with taller items at the back and use smaller items as you work your way forward.

-- Don't be afraid to layer items in front of each other.
-In fact, it's a good idea because it creates depth.
+- Don't be afraid to layer items in front of each other–it creates depth.
 Remember, it's not a photograph and people won't always be looking at it straight-on.
 Items in the foreground should overlap those in the back so that no item is obscured.

 - If you're a fan of symmetry, the tried and true formula that always works is to put one large item in the middle (such as a bowl of flowers) and then flank each side with matching items (create a mirror image).

 - When using multiple items always use odd numbers.
 For instance, three candlesticks instead of two, or five bud vases instead of four.
 This goes for just about everything in decorating: when it comes to groups, odds are better than evens.

 - For a formal look, anchor the mantel with matching items on each side.
 A pair of Staffordshire dog figurines, for example, always looks classic and polished.

 - Try not to use a totally random assortment of items.
 Find items that compliment each other either with color, style or theme.
 The objects should connect to each other in some way.

 - Balance doesn't have to mean matching.
 Several lightweight items on one side can be balanced with one visually heavy item on the other.

 - To really create focus and call attention to a piece, place one large item in the center.